99jools/99jools.github.io/Uni_Pages/SE.md

  1. Each increment adds new functionality

 Advantages

 * Job satisfaction for developers
 * Constant curstomer feedback
 * Can reduce risk
 * Can generate revenue earlier

 Disadvantages
+* none listed

 ####Spiral